 Fire and Life Safety Education is critical in Massachusetts.
 Over the past 20 years, Department of Fire Services Public Education programs have helped to reduce fire deaths in the state.
 The S.A.F.E. and Senior Safe programs focus on educating vulnerable citizens about fire and life safety.

-The Fire Data and Public Fire Education Unit manages all public fire and safety education programs in the Office of the State Fire Marshal.
-Technical assistance is provided to local fire departments, health educators, medical and public health professionals, classroom teachers, elder service providers, community and service organizations and others interested in life safety education.
+The Fire Data and Public Fire Education Unit manages all education programs and provides free technical assistance to local fire departments, health educators, medical and public health professionals, classroom teachers, elder service providers, community and service organizations and others interested in safety education.